sushil2601/javaScript_practise/REACT.md

     This allows react to have full control over the form data making it easier to manage and validate the i/p.

-    In controlled components, form elements values are  managed by React state.

 Q. What are unControlled components in react?
 Ans :-
         It store form data within the DOM itself rather than in the component's state.